Whether you are a professional or do-it-yourself barber, a pair of quality shears can greatly improve the final results of a haircut.

 - Made for professional hairstylists

-When it comes to quality and performance, there is no beating the Kinsarol 6″ professional hair cutting shears.
+There is no beating the Kinsarol 6″ shears when it comes to quality and performance.
 Relying on tough and sharp 440C Japanese Stainless steel blades, they will easily last for years without degrading in performance.

 The extremely sharp convex blade provides precision when cutting complex hairstyles and won’t dull nearly as quickly when compared to other blades.
-Designed for professional barbers but priced friendly for home use, these shears provide terrific value – even giving the best Japanese hair shears a run for their money.
+Designed for professional barbers but priced friendly for home use, these shears provide terrific value – even giving premium Japanese hair shears a run for their money.

 The longer body provides greater leverage allowing you to effortlessly cut through both thick and wet hair.